bravetechnologycoop/BraveSensor/firmware/README.md

 This value can be overwritten using a console function (see section on console functions below) once the Boron is activated and connected via LTE.

-Various different macro defines for door sensor data are also in the im21door.h header file.
-The full list of data the IM21 door sensor can transmit is:
+Various different macro defines for door sensor data are also in the imDoorSensor.h header file.
+The full list of data the IM door sensor can transmit is:

     0x00 - closed
+    0x01 - closed + tamper
     0x04 - closed + low battery
+    0x05 - closed + low battery + tamper
     0x08 - closed + heartbeat
+    0x09 - closed + heartbeat + tamper
     0x0C - closed + heartbeat + low battery
+    0x0D - closed + heartbeat + low battery + tamper

     0x02 - open
+    0x03 - open + tamper
     0x06 - open + low battery
+    0x07 - open + low battery + tamper
     0x0A - open + heartbeat
+    0x0B - open + heartbeat + tamper
     0x0E - open + heartbeat + low battery
+    0x0F - open + heartbeat + low battery + tamper

+Note that the IM21 does not use the tamper bit, but the IM24 does.

 Note that the low battery signal is published in the state machine heartbeat publish.
 See the section on published messages below for more information.